- Class: Mammalia (Mammals)

 Since that time, we’ve had numerous elephants at our two facilities, and our first elephant birth occurred in 1981.
 In 1971, Asian elephant Carol became famous by appearing on The Tonight Show with the Zoo’s ambassador Joan Embery, to meet Johnny Carson and paint for him while millions watched nationwide!

-Today, four elephants live in the Zoo’s Elephant Odyssey habitat.
+Today, three elephants live in the Zoo’s Elephant Odyssey habitat.
 Its features include the state-of-the-art Elephant Care Center, which is helpful, as our herd is made up of older, non-breeding elephants at this time.
-Two of them—Mary and Devi—are Asian elephants and the other two—Tembo and Shaba—are African bush elephants.
+Two of them—Mary and Devi—are Asian elephants and the third—Shaba—is an African bush elephant.